Deputies Actively Searching for Suspect Near West Columbia

-West Columbia, SC (WLTX) - Lexington County deputies say they are actively searching for a suspect near West Columbia.
+West Columbia, SC (WLTX) - Lexington County deputies have arrested a suspect who they triggered a brief manhunt Thursday afternoon in West Columbia. .

-The suspect is 38-year-old Bradley Wayne Jovanelly of Columbia.
-Officers say the search area is near Delree Street, Kitti Wake Drive, and Old Barnwell Road.
+Officers said just before 3:30 that 38-year-old Bradford Wayne Jovanelly of Columbia was in custody.
+Officers had been searching for them near Delree Street, Kitti Wake Drive, and Old Barnwell Road.

-Police say they arrested him for stealing electrical current.
-He then somehow escaped their custody He was last seen wearing khaki shorts and a brown t-shirt.
+The situation began when deputies say they took him into custody earlier in the afternoon for stealing electrical current at a location on Courtney Oak Drive.
+He then somehow escaped their custody.

-Anyone who sees him or anything suspicious in that area should call 911.
+During the search, deputies used K-9 officers and were going door-to-door to search for him.

 © 2017 WLTX-TV